Data-Dr-hub/CLV-Analysis-of-an-E-Commerce-Shop/README.md

 Earlier cohorts (e.g., November 2020 registrations) show higher initial revenue compared to later cohorts (e.g., January 2021 registrations).
 This might indicate changes in user acquisition quality, marketing efforts, or seasonal effects influencing user behavior.

+Next, I produce the same chart, but the revenue / registrations for a particular week cohort was expressed as a cumulative sum.
+For this I simply added previous week revenue to current week’s revenue..
+The result is :

 ## Cumulative Revenue by Cohorts (USD):
 ![](cum_rev.PNG)

+* Basically, this chart above shows growth of revenue by registered users in cohort for n weeks after registration.
+* While numbers below summarize those values in monetary terms and percentage terms.
+* This provides a coherent view of how much revenue you can expect to grow based on the available  historical data.

 ## Revenue Prediction by Cohorts (USD):
+- Next, I focused on the future and tried to predict the missing data.
+- Missing data in this case is the revenue we should expect from later acquired user cohorts.
+- For example, for users whose first session happened on 2021-01-24 week we have only their first week revenue which is `0.19$` per user who started their first session in this week.
+Though we are not sure what will happen in the next 12 weeks.
+- For this, I simply used previously calculated Cumulative growth % to predict all 12 future weeks values (ex. for this cohort we can calculate expected revenue for week 1 as 0.19 USD x (1 + 23.29%) = 0.24 USD, for week 2 as 0.24 USD x (1 + 12.26%) = 0.27 USD).
+- Using `Avg. cumulative growth` for each week, we can calculate that based on 0.19$ initial value, we can expect 0.35 USD as revenue on week 12.
+I have therefore provided a chart which calculates these numbers for all future weeks (up till week 12).
+As seen below:

 ![](rev_pred.PNG)

 ### Insights: